trueheart78/trueheart78.com/games.md

 1. Night in the Woods (Switch) - Wait for a sale
 1. Red Dead Redemption 2 (PS4) - Wait and See
 1. Spider-Man (PS4) - Wait and See
-1. The Escapists 2 (Switch) - Wait and See
+1. The Escapists 2 (Switch) - Wait for a sale
 1. ~~Bayonetta 2 (Switch) - Wait and See~~ [pre-ordered]
    * February 16th @ $47.99 (20% discount for Prime)
 1. ~~Darkside Detective (Switch) - Day One~~ [purchased]